haiku/haiku/docs/develop/packages/BuildingPackages.rst

 Building a Package with the "package" Command
 =============================================
-The package file format is specified in detail in a `separate document`_.
+The package file format is specified in detail in :ref:`hpkg_file_format`.
 This section presents information from the perspective of how to build a package file with the ``package`` command.

-.. _separate document: FileFormat.rst

 An hpkg file is an archive file (just like tar or zip files) that additionally contains package meta information in a separate section of the file.
 When